 Above is an example of a corner bead that you would use for monocouche scratch render systems.
 The above example is the EWI-63300, it has a 6mm nose (that part that will protrude out of render), no mesh and is 2.5m in length.

 With monocouche scratch render, the scratch render is taken up to the corner of the bead, but the bead still shows through the render.
 You can therefore get different colours of monocouche scratch render corner bead – get in touch for options!

-Corner bead makes your life easier during installation, increases the lifespan of the system and gives a better looking final result – so make sure to use it when rendering or installing EWI systems!
+Corner beads make your life easier during installation, increases the lifespan of the system and gives a better looking final result – so make sure to use them when rendering or installing EWI systems!